Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ![](/assets/geo-odk-9-confirmation.png)

-It's also a good idea to confirm that you see the data on the Cadasta Platform, and then [delete any completed questionnaires](#deleting-questionnaires) from your Android device.
+It's a good idea to confirm that you see the data on the Cadasta Platform.
+Then you can[delete any completed questionnaires](#deleting-questionnaires) from your Android device.

 ### Editing Data {#editing-data}